Q&A: Published responses to our user's credit card and travel money questions

 We receive a number of interesting - and sometimes challenging - comments from our users every day.
 In particular, we respond to a lot of questions regarding travel credit cards, rewards, and credit card travel insurance on a daily basis.
-Rather than leaving our responses in the comment section, we've answered some of these questions in a video in hopes that it will enlighten any users with similar questions.
+Rather than leaving all of our responses in the comment section, we've answered some of these questions on this page in hopes that it will enlighten any users with similar questions.

 Questions, responses and resources